viktory683/anyrun/README.md

 ### TODO-comments

+#### Click to close
-- click on close outside window seems to be impossible with wayland if not to fake by creating transparent fullscreen window.
-Hope it will be some kind reworked in future releases of Wayland+GTK.
+click on close outside window seems to be impossible with wayland if not to fake by creating transparent fullscreen window.

+Hope it will be some kind reworked in future releases of Wayland+GTK

 I hope I'm wrong about this and just couldn't find the correct information. (help is welcome)

+#### Exclusive plugin state
+Plugin grabbing exclusivity can implement menu differently from state to state (wm windows or calling some api for example)

+So saving exclusive plugin state can be some king of unstable